This is a redrafted version of a story that originally appeared in ‘Children, Churches and Daddies Magazine’ v.277.

 Something must have disrupted the flow further up the line, because sparks were shooting everywhere he looked.

 ‘You should watch,’ croaked the crowds spokesman, ‘and remember what we did if you ever thinking about going back on our deal.

 Horse had been expecting some sort of homemade bomb or maybe something clever with ropes and grapples.
 But when he saw what they had planned he took a step forwards, palm’s outstretched like he wanted to push them back himself.

 ‘Come on, not like this.’

-But the front rank had linked their arms and the starving men and women had formed a chain in front of the fence.
+But the front rank had linked their arms until the starving men and women formed a chain in front of the fence.
 Someone started singing.

 ‘Tell the Therapist we made our own way through,’ the old man tried a smile, cracked teeth showing in his mouth for just a second.